BRC

 What team wins most often?

 Since the foundation of the league, four teams have risen to the top of the tables.
-The most decorated club is Chelsea, who have secured four wins including the most recent and were runners up twice.
+The most decorated club is Chelsea, who have secured seven wins, including the most recent, and were runners up twice.
 Next up, is Arsenal with three wins.
 Then we’ve got Liverpool with two titles under their belts.
 And finally, bringing up the rear is Manchester City with a single title win, in 2016.
-Birmingham City were runners up twice and Bristol Academy were runners up once, although neither team have managed to become the victors… yet.
+Birmingham City were runners up twice and Bristol Academy and Manchester United were runners up once, although those teams have managed to become the victors… yet.

 Where can I watch the Women’s Super League?